roshnimaharana/LungCancerDetection_CNN/README.md

 This project aims to detect lung cancer using a Convolutional Neural Network (CNN) model deployed with Flask.
 It includes a Jupyter notebook (lung_cancer_detection.ipynb) for model training and a Flask app (app.py) for making predictions.
 Additionally, an HTML template (index.html) is provided for the web interface.

 ## Model
-The model is trained using the notebook lung_cancer_detection.ipynb.
+<li>The model is trained using the notebook lung_cancer_detection.ipynb.</li>
-It uses a CNN architecture to classify CT scan images into two categories: Normal and Cancerous.
+<li>It uses a CNN architecture to classify CT scan images into two categories: Normal and Cancerous.</li>
 ## Flask App
 The Flask app (app.py) serves as the backend for making predictions.
 It loads the trained model and preprocesses images uploaded by users for prediction.